alex-drocks/compute-subnet/docs/MINER_ONBOARDING_NODEXO.md

 ---

-## Step 3: Install Bittensor Wallet Extension
+## Step 3: Install Bittensor Wallet Extension (Optional)

-To verify ownership of your miner, you'll need the **Bittensor Wallet** browser extension.
+To verify ownership of your miner, you can use the **Bittensor Wallet** browser extension for convenient signing, or alternatively use the manual signature method in Step 6.

+> **Note**: This step is optional.
+If you prefer to use manual signature with `btcli` or other tools, you can skip to Step 4.

+### If using the Bittensor Wallet Extension:

 1. **Install the Extension**: